 Consists of seven major resources, Africana Periodical Literature, African Women's literature, Women Travelers, Islam in Contemporary Sub-Saharan Africa, Kenya Coast, Water and Africa, and Education in Africa.
 This database is probably the best one to use for most African topics.
-It does not provide full-text, but most of the journals cited are in the UNC Libraries collection.
+It does not provide full-text, but most of the journals cited are in the University Libraries collection.
 Besides the bibliography, this site also provides links to other useful sites.

 To expand free, online access to journals published in Africa, the African e-Journals Project has digitized full text of articles of eleven social science and humanities journals and made them available on this web site.

 ASA Online succeeded the printed abstracts journal of the African Studies Centre Leiden, published since 1968, first as Documentatieblad, then as African Studies Abstracts (1994-2002).
 It provided a quarterly overview of journal articles and edited works on Africa in the field of the social sciences and the humanities available in the ASCL library.
 ASAO no. 60 (2017) was the last issue.